benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q027-1.png)

-Property tag {1} equals to the number of values that satisfy the value-constraint.
+Property tag {1} equals to the set/array of all nicknames.

 * In order to check if ANY nickname contains 's' - the condition would be _(contains 's') > 0_.
 * In order to check if ALL nicknames contain 's' - the condition would be _(not contains 's') = 0_.